Django74/cartracker/README.md

 Cartracker.js
 ---------------------------
 This is a Car maintenance REST API done in Node.js using Express.js with MySQL Database.
 It is RESTful and can be extended in various ways.
+I left out various, unneeded endpoints but it be easily added back.
 It is modular and services can be swapped out.

 /cars
 ---------------------------